Mira Aggarwal

 Mira Aggarwal (born 15 May 1961) is an Indian politician of the Bharatiya Janata Party (BJP).
-She was the first Mayor of the North Delhi Municipal Corporation which was abolished in 2022 after the merging of the three municipal corporations of Delhi.
-She was the first lady to be appointed at the post of Deputy Mayor of Delhi (MCD) in 1998.
-She is a third time councillor holds an LLB degree and has been elected from Sawan Park ward.
+She was the first Mayor of the North Delhi Municipal Corporation, which was abolished in 2022 after the merging of the three municipal corporations of Delhi.
+She was the first lady to be appointed to the post of Deputy Mayor of Delhi (MCD) in 1998.
+She is a third-time councillor, holds an LLB degree and has been elected from the Sawan Park ward.

 Early life

 Mira Aggarwal was born in Delhi, India in a Hindu family.
 Her father, Lt.
 Shri.
-Lala Ram Bilas Gupta, was a freedom fighter, a prominent member of the Rashtriya Swayamsevak Sangh (RSS) since its inception and a well known social worker of Delhi.
+Lala Ram Bilas Gupta, was a freedom fighter, a prominent member of the Rashtriya Swayamsevak Sangh (RSS) since its inception and a well-known social worker of Delhi.
 She completed her early schooling from Govt.
 Girls Higher Secondary School, Model Town, and then enrolled at Hindu College of University of Delhi.
 She graduated in Law from Campus Law Centre, University of Delhi.
-She was an Advocate before High Court of Delhi.
+She was an Advocate before the High Court of Delhi.
 Mira Aggarwal began her political career with Akhil Bharatiya Vidyarthi Parishad(ABVP) during her college days.
-As a student she was very active in public speaking and other social activities.
+As a student, she was very active in public speaking and other social activities.